htikelinn/lat-lon-to-utm-converter/README.md

 - **Smart Format Detection:** Automatically detects the input coordinate format
 - **Real-time Conversion:** Converts coordinates as you type
 - **Multiple Examples:** Pre-loaded examples for each coordinate format
+- **Google Maps Integration:** View coordinates on an interactive map with detailed info
 - **Responsive Design:** Works on desktop and mobile devices

 ## Supported Coordinate Formats